Bogdan Iancu

 Bogdan Iancu is Associate Professor at the Faculty of Political Science, University of Bucharest.
 His teaching and writing focus on Romanian and comparative constitutional law, EU constitutionalism and emerging rule of law conditionalities, history of constitutionalism and constitutional theory.

-He has conducted research at various law faculties and institutes in Europe and North America, including Doctoral Research Fellowship at the University of Toronto and Yale Law School, 2000-2001; Boulton Fellowship at McGill University, Faculty of Law, 2002-2004; Alexander von Humboldt Fellow in Bremen and Berlin, 2008-2010, Max Planck Fellowship (2018) and Humboldt Return Fellowship (2021) at MPI Heidelberg.
+He has conducted research at various law faculties and institutes in Europe and North America, including doctoral research fellowships at the University of Toronto and Yale Law School (2000-2001); a Boulton Fellowship at the Faculty of Law, McGill University (2002–2004); a Humboldt Research Fellowship at the University of Bremen and the Humboldt University of Berlin (2008–2010); a Max Planck Fellowship (2018); and a Humboldt Return Fellowship at MPI Heidelberg (2021).

 Selected publications